ShinzenATT/DAT076-project/README.md

-# DAT037 course project - Website for Chalmers student union
+# DAT037 course project - Website for H Division Chalmers

 This project aims to reproduce and upgrade the already existing site https://htek.se/.
 Htek is the website of a Chalmers student union and provides information about what the student union is up to.
 This includes contact